 Patchy atrophy is subclassified into three types; patchy atrophy which develops from lacquer cracks; P(Lc), patchy atrophy which develops within the area of an advanced diffuse chorioretinal atrophy; P(D), and patchy atrophy which can be seen along the border of the posterior staphyloma; P(St) (23).
 P(Lc) is considered an enlarged break of BM at the site of Lc.
 P(St) is considered a mechanical break of BM at the staphyloma edge.
 P(D) is newly-developed BM holes in the area of extremely thin choroid.

-Jonas (24) recently reported that macular BM defects were found in 30.8% of highly myopic eyes whose axial length was ≥26.5 mm histologically.
+Jonas et al. (24) recently reported that macular BM defects were found in 30.8% of highly myopic eyes whose axial length was ≥26.5 mm histologically.
 A lack of BM defects might be related to the development of macular ICC.
 Due to a lack of tensile BM in addition to a lack of choroid on the thin sclera, the area of patchy atrophy is very fragile against the inner pressure load.
 The sclera can be bowed posteriorly in the area of the patchy atrophy, which resembles the intrachoroidal cavitation that develops adjacent to a myopic conus in highly myopic eyes (peripapillary intrachoroidal cavitations; peripapillary ICC).

 Ito-Ohara et al. (25) examined the direction of enlargement of patchy atrophy, and found that the patchy atrophy in marginal lesions of a staphyloma enlarged toward the macula, and the patchy atrophy in the macula enlarged in all directions (25).
 However, it is uncommon for extrafoveal patchy atrophy later involves the central fovea.
 This means that it is rare for patchy atrophy causes the central vision loss although this lesion causes a paracentral absolute scotoma due to a loss of photoreceptors within the atrophic area.